-No transfer or exchange of a 'transitional' property between service packages or service providers can occur without prior consultation and approval from the SHS Program Manager (Strategy, Policy and Commissioning - DCJ).
+No transfer or exchange of a 'transitional' property between service packages or SHS providers can occur without prior consultation and approval from the SHS Program Manager (Housing and Homelessness - Strategy, Policy and Commissioning - DCJ).

-If recommended, the approval of Community Housing and Pathways - Strategy, Policy and Commissioning DCJ, and the LAHC is required to amend funding and/or property leasing arrangements.
+If recommended, the approval of Community Housing and Pathways - Strategy, Policy and Commissioning, DCJ, and the LAHC is required to amend funding and/or property leasing arrangements.